Highlights of AP's interview with President Donald Trump

-Highlights of an Oval Office interview Tuesday with President Donald Trump by AP White House reporters Catherine Lucey, Zeke Miller and Jonathan Lemire.
+Highlights of an Oval Office interview Tuesday with President Donald Trump by AP White House reporters.

 On the disappearance of Saudi journalist Jamal Khashoggi: "Well, I think we have to find out what happened first.
 You know, here we go again with, you know, you're guilty until proven innocent.
 I don't like that.
 We just went through that with Justice (Brett) Kavanaugh.
 And he was innocent all the way.
 So I was unconcerned."